New Finished Artwork

 I constructed Mary’s suit from a vintage package that contained a sewing machine threader.

 To answer that question, I asked myself: what did women’s clothing do at the time?
 Well, it covered them entirely, for one thing, reducing the likelihood that men would be tempted by the sight of too much flesh.
 Even more importantly, women’s clothing severely restricted their movement.
-The many heavy layers of undergarments they wore could weigh as much as 20 pounds, and would certainly be prohibitive should a women be tempted to cheat on her husband.
+The many heavy layers of undergarments they wore could weigh as much as 20 pounds, and would certainly be prohibitive should a woman be tempted to cheat on her husband.
 Corsets were often so tight that women struggled to breathe.
 It was all but impossible for them to ride a horse, and they very easily became overheated when doing anything in warm weather.
 No wonder women were seen as the “weaker sex.”
 Mary Walker maintained that such clothing was harmful to women’s health, and refused to wear it.

 Some ads from Godey’s Ladies’ Book, including one for “glove-fitting” corsets.